Ajax Mine Fossil Reef: History

 The mine is located on Puttapa, a pastoral lease around 10 mi north of the historic town of Beltana.
 (Note: Note: It is east of Beltana Station.)
 The mine was formerly known as Emu Creek and Elvina or Elvena.

 In December 1899, the mine comprised four 40 acre claims.
 As described in Supplementary Mining Records: Consisting of Notes on the Iron and Phosphate Deposits of South Australia, by L.C.E.
-Gee of the South Australian Department of Mines in 1905, a shaft hаd been sunk on the lode to а depth of 100 ft "the formation being about 2 ft wide, and composed of brown ironstained slate material.
+Gee of the South Australian Department of Mines in 1905, a shaft had been sunk on the lode to a depth of 100 ft "the formation being about 2 ft wide, and composed of brown ironstained slate material.
 The copper is principally green carbonate, occurring in veins and pockets".

 In 1891, a prospector, W. Bentley Greenwood, found the first Cambrian Archaeocyatha fossil near the Ajax Mine.
 In December 1892, a specimen from the mine was presented at a meeting of the Geological Society of London.
 On 5 September 1893, J.J.
 East, registrar of the South Australian School of Mines and Industries, exhibited the specimen at a meeting of the Royal Society of South Australia, noting "previously unrecorded skeletal characters".

 Access to the area became easier following completion of a new railway line up to Oodnadatta.
 In February 1906, the then 23-year-old geologist Douglas Mawson (later famous for his Antarctic expeditions) made his first visit to the Flinders Ranges, accompanied by geologist Walter Howchin and Thomas Griffith Taylor.
 (Note: Taylor, who was a friend of Mawson since their time as students at the University of Sydney, and a previous collaborator on a geology project, later became an internationally renowned geographer as well as participating in Robert Scott's second Antarctic expedition.)
 In March 1906 Mawson submitted a short handwritten geological report to the state government based on his work, titled "Notes on the Geological Features of the Beltana Destrict".
 The report, which described the geology of the area around Beltana, as well as the abandoned Ajax Copper Mine, was not published until 2007.
 Taylor's research led to two published papers on Archaeocyatha in 1908 and 1910, the latter being a landmark paleontological monograph, in which he acknowledges the work of Mawson and Howchin.